biolink/biolink-model/docs/has_chemical_formula.md

----
-parent: Slots
-title: biolink:has_chemical_formula
-grand_parent: Browse Biolink Model
-layout: default
----

-# Type: has_chemical_formula
+# Type: has chemical formula

 description of chemical compound based on element symbols

 URI: [biolink:has_chemical_formula](https://w3id.org/biolink/vocab/has_chemical_formula)

 ## Domain and Range